Esri/storymap-swipe/README.md

 Major version with the following new functionalities:

  * Swipe Series.
-This is a tabbed scene navigation tool that will take the user to a certain extent and display the author�s title and description for that scene.
+This is a tabbed scene navigation tool that will take the user to a certain extent and display the author's title and description for that scene.
 The titles are displayed in the tooltip for each button of each scene.
 In the builder, any bookmarks from the webmaps are imported on initial swipe series creation.
  * Ability to disable web map popups in application
  * Support Portal for ArcGIS
  * Embed mode that remove header (available through the embed URL parameter or through configuration file)